abstracta/selenium-jenkins-ansible/how-tos/pollingJenkins/pollRepository.md

 ## Accessing GitHub using two-factor authentication

-Suppose that we need to pull a GitHub repository which contains a two factor authentication.
-In order to do so, you must follow the below explanation,
+Suppose that we need to pull a GitHub repository which uses two factor authentication.
+In order to do so, you must follow the explanation below.

-The first step that we must follow is to Sign In in our GitHub account, which has privileges and access to the repository, and then **1-** Go to *Settings*
+The first step is to sign into a GitHub account, which has privileges and access to the repository, and then:

+**1-** Go to *Settings*

 ![Settings](/how-tos/pollingJenkins/img/Capture-1.PNG)